Keksuccino/FancyMenu/README.md

 The animation engine used by FancyMenu can render smooth looking animations, even if they have a high resolution!

 Making your own animations is super easy and can be done by everyone.<br>
-Learn more about making your own animations in the [FeancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki)!
+Learn more about making your own animations in the [FancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki)!

 ### Animation Intros